-Medium is a site where you can share your writing with more sophisticated and dedicated readers than you might find on other social media platforms.
-If you like, it is a little like Twitter in its ease of connecting with users, but for long-form writing.
+You can share your writing with more dedicated readers than you might find on other social media platforms such as Twitter or Facebook.

 Tips for Using Medium

-Use Original Images
+1. Use Original Images

-I suggest Canva, a free online app for creating original images, which I used to create the image at the beginning of this post.
+I use Canva, which is a free online app for creating original images.
+I used it to create the image at the beginning of this post.

 Import or Create Content

-However, most SEO experts seem to agree that posting your already published articles on Medium does not cause Google to penalise you for duplicate content.
+However, most SEO experts seem to agree that posting your already published articles as Medium publications do not cause Google to penalize you for duplicate content in search results.

 In my case, I have not seen any SEO problems arising from publishing my existing articles on Medium.

 Connecting With Readers

-When you register, all your Twitter followers who are using Medium will automatically follow you, so you will start with a solid following on Medium.
+When you register, all your Twitter followers who are using Medium will automatically follow you.
+So you will start with a solid following on Medium.

-Also, reply and engage with readers who comment on your articles as this is by a long way one of the best ways to build your author brand.
+Also, reply and engage with Medium readers who comment on your articles.
+It is, by a long way, one of the best ways to build your author brand.

 Forget About Promoting Your Books